Arbonne International

 Arbonne International, LLC, known as Arbonne, is an international multi-level marketing company founded in 1980 in the United States by Norwegian entrepreneur Petter Mørck.
 Its product lines include vegan skincare, cosmetics, and nutrition.
-Arbonne's CEO is Tyler Whitehead, who succeeded Jean-David Schwartz in April 2021.
+Arbonne's CEO is Jennifer Orlando, who succeeded Tyler Whitehead in July 2023.
 Arbonne is headquartered in Irvine, California, US, with US offices in Chatsworth, California, Greenwood, Indiana, Addison, Texas, and international offices in Australia, Canada, New Zealand, Poland, and the United Kingdom.

 History

 Founded in Orem, Utah, United States by Mørck in 1980, Arbonne is named after the Swiss village of Arbon.
 Mørck had worked in the Norwegian skincare industry since 1965.
 In 1975, feeling the ingredients used were harmful to the skin, he moved to Arbon and started working on his skincare line with Pierre Bottiglieri, an employee of Laboratoires Cosmetiques Arval.